-If you hired an incorporation website, such as IncFile ($49 + state fee) to form your LLC, the Organizer they list (a rep at their company) in your LLC Formation Documents has no ownership in your LLC.
+If you hired a company to form your LLC, such as Northwest Registered Agent ($39 + state fee), the Organizer they list (a representative at their company) has no ownership in your LLC.

 Therefore, they will provide a similar form to the Statement of Organizer which gives full authority to the LLC’s actual owners (Members) and they “step down”, relinquishing their duties as Organizer.

 Also, if the state where you formed your LLC does not have a place in the LLC Formation Documents to list the Member(s), this Statement of Organizer creates a better “paper trail”.

 Why You May Need A Statement of LLC Organizer

 While all 50 states don’t require you to submit a Statement of Organizer, this form will help you better document ownership of your LLC.
 Below, we explain why.

 Aside from listing the Members or Managers of your LLC, the Statement of Organizer will also contain a statement from the Organizer relinquishing all his/her rights and duties to the initial Member(s)/owner(s).

 Also, because most banks and organizations you might work with are not familiar with the “ins and outs” of LLCs; if your name is not on the LLC Formation Documents, they may get worried that you are not the real owner.